MiroslavPlancak/tiac-chat/README.md

 -Private message channels: all connected clients can write to other online or offline clients via direct, private message.

 The application includes a searchable list of online and offline users, along with the broadcast of corresponding toast notifications of clients coming online or going offline.
-Private messaging channel is enhanced by `seen` as well as `is typing` logic.
+Private messaging channel is enhanced by "seen" as well as "is typing" logic.

-How is it structured?
+`How is it structured?`

-Database
+### Database

 As it's persistence foundation the app uses an MSSQL database, which is connected to the back end of the application through Entity Framework.
 Entity Type Configurations are employed to precisely define database mappings for each domain entity, promoting maintainability and separation of concerns within the application's data layer.
 Fluent Validation is employed to validate user input and enforce business rules.
 With a database-first approach, Fluent Validation offers a flexible and expressive way to define validation rules in a fluent manner, enhancing the overall robustness and reliability of the application.

-Back End
+### Back End

 Back end follows a three-tiered architecture design in the .NET framework, it is comprised of the following layers: